 How Stakeholder Pensions Work

-Stakeholder pension schemes are specifically designed to be available to the ordinary citizen, and they offer a flexible way for pensioners to build a substantial retirement income.
+Stakeholder pension schemes are specifically designed to be available to ordinary citizens, and they offer a flexible way for pensioners to build a substantial retirement income.
 The pension scheme can be particularly life-saving if you receive low wages or are your own boss and might not necessarily meet the conditions required by other pension schemes.

 Here’s the thing:

 If you’re employed, your boss can choose to make contributions to your stakeholder pension scheme.
 Nevertheless, your employer isn’t obliged to make any contributions, and you can set up a stakeholder pension scheme by yourself.
-Moreover, in addition to you and your boss, other individuals, your spouse or civil partner can also make contributions into your stakeholder pension, and you can also pay into theirs.
+Moreover, in addition to you and your boss, other individuals, your spouse or civil partner can also make contributions to your stakeholder pension, and you can also pay into theirs.

 Group Stakeholder Pension Scheme

 An employer at times provides a group stakeholder pension plan, and it typically refers to a group of stakeholder pension plans.
-Since 1st October 2012, the group stakeholder pension plans have been significantly replaced by the Auto Enrolment Scheme.
+Since 1st October 2012, the group stakeholder pension plans have been significantly replaced by the Auto Enrolment Scheme1.